jzhoulab/orca/README.md

 It depends on your application.
 If you only need predictions for a few variants,  or if you only need the 1Mb model, CPU may be enough.
 If you need to predict more than a couple dozens of variants, then GPU is highly recommended (>8GB RAM needed).

 ### Questions and feedbacks
 Thank you very much for using Orca.
 If you have any question or feedback, you can let us know at orca-user@googlegroups.com.
 If you found a bug, you can file a Github issue with details for reproducing the bug.
+Orca is completely free for any non-commercial and academic use, please contact us for other applications.